Getting Relief From Sciatica During

 Maintaining a healthy weight gain during pregnancy is important for many reasons.
 One of which is that if you exceed the recommended weight gain, it can put extra pressure on your sciatic nerve, which can lead to compression and sciatica.

-Walking is an excellent exercise for pregnant as it helps improve circulation and blood flow, especially in the legs.
+Walking is an excellent exercise for pregnant women as it helps improve circulation and flow, especially in the legs.
 We recommend that you walk for at least 30 minutes a day, or three times a week.

-during the third can be difficult, but it’s important to find a comfortable position to avoid sciatica.
+during the third trimester can be difficult, but it’s important to find a comfortable position to avoid sciatica.
 Instead of lying on your back, try lying on your side with pillows to support your bag and legs.
-This will you get the rest you need without aggravating your sciatica.
+This will help you get the rest you need without aggravating your sciatica.

 Symptoms of sciatica may still show up even when you’re doing everything right during pregnancy.
 If you experience any of the symptoms below, be sure to consult with a medical professional as soon as possible to discuss your options and come up with a plan.